veerandra7/medical_chatbot_opensource_llm_llama2/README.md

 ## If creating from scratch

+create the conda env like mentioned above..

-step1 :  run the template.py file to create the folder structure.
+step1 :  create and run the template.py file to create the folder structure.

 step2 : create setup.py file to install "src" folder as your local package. or else, we won't be able to import src

+step3 : Go to PINECONE and create "PINECONE_API_KEY" and "PINECONE_API_ENV".

-step3 : create ".env" file and add "PINECONE_API_KEY" and "PINECONE_API_ENV" credentials in it. and add ".env" to gitignore
+step4 : create ".env" file and add "PINECONE_API_KEY" and "PINECONE_API_ENV" credentials in it. and add ".env" to gitignore

+        example : PINECONE_API_KEY = "XXXXXXXXX"
+                  PINECONE_API_ENV = "XXXXXXXXX"

-step4 : create "helper.py" file
+step5 : create "helper.py" file

-step5 :

-step6 :
+step6 : Go to PINECONE, Create the index(index_name = "medical-chatbot-opensource-llm-llama2") in PINECONE DB by putting the vector dimension as 384

-step7 :
+step7 : create and run the "store_index.py" file

+step8 : create "prompt.py" in src folder

+step9 : create "app.py"

+step10 : create "chat.html" in templates folder

+step11 : create "style.css" in static folder

+step12 : run app.py with following command "python app.py"

+step13 : open newtab in your browser, search for "localhost:8080" and post any of your query from the input pdf